cjjmccray/home_machines/172ar_titus.md

 # New Kitchen PC

 ## Tue 27-Mar-2018
+### DVD+RW drive
+Still not recognised.
+Will revert to the DVD-ROM drive that came with the machine.

+### EasyWeather
+- Found the software on [this page here](https://www.ambientweather.com/software.html)
+- Scroll and you can see the EasyWeather software (you don't have to pay any money)
+- Installed OK and it immediately finds the weather system (yay!)

 ### AVerMedia TV Card
 AVerTV Hybrid Volar T2 - H831
 - Search for the code "H831" on the AVerMedia website